jorgegorka/alvareznavarro/src/pages/posts/post-327.md

 ## Goals

-If you are interested in Svelte and Firebase with this template you can easily:
+If you are interested in Svelte and Firebase with this template you can easily learn how to:

 - Use Svelte to create a web application.
 - Use Firebase Authentication.